July 22, 2008

 This Tuesday, Prada celebrated the grand opening of its new San Francisco flagship store at

-201 Post Street, with a spectacular gala event catered by none other than award-winning Chef Thomas Keller of
+201 Post Street, with a spectacular gala event catered by none other than award-winning Chef Thomas Keller of French Laundry & Per Se acclaim.

 And so this brings us back to the much anticipated day of the opening.
 The event began promptly at 6pm with a crowd of people – city elite, fashion divas and gastronomes alike, standing in line outside of the building within a black velvet-roped, black carpeted sidewalk that was even flanked by a line of men dressed in all black standing guard side-by-side on the corner of Post & Grant.
 It was quite a spectacle as you can imagine, with droves of tourists, business folk and city dwellers passing by and wondering what the commotion was all about.